wp-cli/wp-cli/README.md

 - [Open or closed issues on Github](https://github.com/wp-cli/wp-cli/issues?utf8=%E2%9C%93&q=is%3Aissue)
 - [WordPress StackExchange forums](http://wordpress.stackexchange.com/questions/tagged/wp-cli)

+If you can't find your answer in one of those existing resources, feel free to [create an issue](https://github.com/wp-cli/wp-cli/issues/new) with your question.

 If you have a WordPress.org account, you may also consider joining the `#cli` channel on the [WordPress.org Slack organization](https://make.wordpress.org/chat/).

 ## Extending

 A **command** is an atomic unit of WP-CLI functionality. `wp plugin install` ([doc](https://wp-cli.org/commands/plugin/install/)) is one command. `wp plugin activate` ([doc](https://wp-cli.org/commands/plugin/activate/)) is another.

 WP-CLI comes with dozens of commands.
 It's easier than it looks to create a custom WP-CLI command.
 Read the [commands cookbook](https://wp-cli.org/docs/commands-cookbook/) to learn more.
-Browse the [internal API docs](http://wp-cli.org/docs/internal-api/) to discover a variety of helpful functions you can use in your custom WP-CLI command.
+Browse the [internal API docs](https://wp-cli.org/docs/internal-api/) to discover a variety of helpful functions you can use in your custom WP-CLI command.

 ## Contributing

-To get involved, please first read about [creating an issue](https://wp-cli.org/docs/bug-reports/) or [submitting a pull request](https://wp-cli.org/docs/pull-requests/).
+Welcome and thanks!

+We appreciate you taking the initiative to contribute to WP-CLI.
+It’s because of you, and the community around you, that WP-CLI is such a great project.

+**Contributing isn’t limited to just code.** We encourage you to contribute in the way that best fits your abilities, by writing tutorials, giving a demo at your local meetup, helping other users with their support questions, or revising our documentation.

+Please take a moment to [read these guidelines at depth](https://wp-cli.org/docs/contributing/).
+Following them helps to communicate that you respect the time of the other contributors to the project.
+In turn, they’ll do their best to reciprocate that respect when working with you, across timezones and around the world.

-### Leadership
+## Leadership

+WP-CLI is led by these individuals:

 * [Daniel Bachhuber](https://github.com/danielbachhuber/) - current maintainer
 * [Cristi Burcă](https://github.com/scribu) - previous maintainer